oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 may support other protocols (e.g., HTTP/3), so the client MUST NOT assume that the endpoint is unavailable for MQTT.

-On ALPN mismatch, the client MUST downgrade to TCP/TLS and attempt to establish a connection.
+On ALPN mismatch, the client MUST fall back to TCP/TLS and attempt to establish a connection.
 The client MUST NOT apply backoff for ALPN mismatch, as the endpoint is reachable and the failure is due to protocol incompatibility, not a transient network condition.

-### 6.6.2 Downgrade Behavior
+### 6.6.2 Fallback Behavior

-When downgrading, the client MUST:
+When falling back, the client SHOULD:

 1. Close the failed QUIC connection (if still open).
 2. Resolve the broker's hostname via DNS (as described in Section 6.4.1), obtaining the host and port for TCP/TLS.
 3. Establish a TCP/TLS connection to the broker.
 4. Send `MQTT.CONNECT` over the TCP/TLS connection.
-5. The client MUST NOT downgrade to a plain-text TCP connection under any circumstances.
+5. The client MUST NOT fall back to a plain-text TCP connection under any circumstances.
 TLS encryption is REQUIRED for the TCP/TLS fallback.

-### 6.6.3 Post-Session Downgrade
+### 6.6.3 Post-Session Fallback

 If the MQTT session is already established on QUIC and the QUIC connection is lost, the client MAY attempt to re-establish the session on QUIC.
-If QUIC reconnection fails repeatedly (per the backoff rules in Section 6.6.1), the client MAY downgrade to TCP/TLS as a last resort.
+If QUIC reconnection fails repeatedly (per the backoff rules in Section 6.6.1), the client MAY fall back to TCP/TLS as a last resort.

 If the client previously received a CONNACK with Session Expiry Interval greater than zero (MQTT 5.0), indicating that the broker retains the session, the client